Recycling centre site rules

-Vehicles that need permits can visit our Brunswick site only, in line with the odds and evens entry rules.
+Vehicles that need permits can visit our Brunswick site only.
 Anyone with a permit arriving at Walbottle or Byker will be turned away.

 In line with the rules on what you can take to our recycling centres no rubble, DIY waste, soil or white goods will be accepted at Brunswick.

 From April 4 2022 cargo bikes can access our recycling centres.